 Fund-catching.
 I don’t think I will ever forget this term.
 In fact, I even added it to our CSR Glossary.
 The term cuts to the heart of a real fundraising problem.
 And when you think about it, the fund-catching problem did not appear over night so much as it crept up bit by bit until suddenly it was overwhelming our nonprofit friends.
 That is not good.

 Our recommendations are actually pretty straightforward.
 End the fund-catching waiting game and start taking action.
 Companies and charities, re-dedicate yourselves to employee engagement and participation.
 Use Signature Programs as a framework in which to talk about how you can work together to lift the fundraising tide for your two organizations.
-And to our nonprofit friends, do not abandon the data.
+And to our nonprofit friends, do not abandon workplace giving – both private and public sector campaigns are worth the effort.

 We are standing by to help.
-Especially with our new CSR Data Service.
 Just give us a call!